melian009/Cometa/scripts/SimulationsV2/modular_vs_correlated/README.md

-* We want to explore a range of simulations, each one having a different migration rate and biotic selection coefficient (`biotic_variance`).
+* We want to explore a range of simulations, each one having a different `migration_threshold` and biotic selection coefficient (`biotic_variance`).
 * 10 Replicates per combination.
-* There is not mutation or evolving trait architecture.
+* There is no mutation or evolving trait architecture.
 * There are two set of simulations: one is **modular** and the other is **correlated**.

-## Modular

-This is a fully modular pleiotropy matrix:
+* This is a fully modular pleiotropy matrix:

  1  1  1  1  1  1  1  1  1  1  0  0  0  0  0  0  0  0  0  0  0
  0  0  0  0  0  0  0  0  0  0  1  1  1  1  1  1  1  1  1  1  0
  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  1  # this is migration

-This is a fully correlated pleiotropy matrix:
+* This is a fully correlated pleiotropy matrix:

  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1
  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1  1